-Anti-Tachycardia Pacing (ATP):

-The device will deliver a short burst of fast pacing to try and interrupt the arrhythmia and return your heart to a normal rhythm.
-You may be aware of palpitations but these will not be painful.
+- Anti-tachycardia Pacing (ATP): The device will deliver a short burst of fast pacing to try and interrupt the arrhythmia and return your heart to a normal rhythm.
+You may be aware of palpitations but this will not be painful. - Shock Therapy: The device will deliver a shock to re-set your heart's rhythm.

-· Shock Therapy:

-The device will deliver a shock to re-set your lead heart's rhythm.
 Many patients describe the feeling as like a kick or jolt in the chest.
-This Right Ventricular pain will only last for a few seconds.
+This pain will only last for a few seconds.